10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 There is a unique promo offer for each product category, all with a mix of urgency and scarcity.
 Some of them imply limited inventory, while others are valid for a short period of time.
 The idea is that these select top deals will get you the most value for your money if you make haste.

-3. Sitewide sales
+3. Sitewide limited-time sale examples

 If promoting select categories is not relevant in your case, a limited-time sitewide sale might be a good idea.
 Here's Tobi, a fast-fashion retail store for women, announcing its 50% off sitewide deal.